WDYT32/generate-GUI-for-config/README.md

 # generate-GUI-for-config
 A utility for quickly generating HTML settings pages based on configuration files.
 ## About
-This utility needs to fast making settings page for configuration files.
+This utility need to fast making settings page for configuration.
+Support anything configuration formats apart from TOML and JSON.
 ## Installation
 You may build it from sources or download this from releases page.